 If you’re trying to beat the summer heat without beating up your electric bill or the environment, we have a great list of summer energy efficient cooling tips for you.
 We have compiled them in order ranging from easy-peasy to serious-lifting.

 *Click the image to open a larger version.

 - Lower your AC.
 A good rule of thumb when using your AC in the summer is to try to keep it at 78 degrees when you are home and 85 degrees when you leave your home.
 Do not turn the unit completely off unless you’re leaving for more than 24 hours.
 You will be saving one to three percent of your energy bill for every degree higher you set it.
 Consider using this tactic with energy saving ceiling fans to help keep you cool.

-Use energy saving ceiling fans.
-Energy Star ceiling fans use the latest technology to save energy.
+- Use energy saving ceiling fans.
+Energy Star ceiling fans use the latest technology to save energy, and manufacturers like Quorum offer a wide variety of Energy Star ceiling fans.
 Ceiling fans are not meant to cool rooms, they are meant to cool people.
-So only use the fans when a person is in that room.
+So, only use the fans when a person is in that room.
 Having ceiling fans in different parts of your home can significantly save you on your energy bill.
 It costs between two to seven cents an hour to run a ceiling fan, meanwhile, your air conditioner costs in-between 17 to 30 cents an hour depending on the type/temperature.
 Even the most expensive ceiling fan versus the cheapest AC unit saves you almost $900 a year.

 Staying Energy Saving Toasty in Winter

 Don't let the winter cold keep you from saving energy.
 We have the you covered in the winter too.
 Here are some of our top tips for stopping your energy usage from creeping up during the winter months.

 * Click the image to enlarge.